Which digits? How high? Should it be rounded? A checklist of pricing tactics.

 Customers should believe that your discount is temporary so that this lower price doesn't become a new permanent reference price.

-Discounts are more effective toward the ends of months because people have depleted their monthly budgets, and they are seeking ways to save money.
+By the end of the months, customers have depleted their monthly budgets.
+They're seeking ways to save money.

 Reaching one threshold makes it easier to enter another threshold.